How Big of a Bitcoin Betting Bonus Can I Get?

 Anyways long story short, despite the limited options there are still good (great, actually) websites for BTC-betting.
 You can, for example, bet at CloudBet which is my #1 betting choice for players from any country.

-Can I bet in Litecoin / Dogecoin / Dash / Ethereum?
+Can I Bet in Litecoin / Dogecoin / Dash / Ethereum?

 Yes you can.
 See below for my list of recommendations for each smaller cryptocurrency and altcoin.

 We’re always looking for new betting sites to recommend, which leads us seeing hundreds of sportsbooks per year.
 If there is one thing we can say for sure, it’s that many of the cryptocurrency-accepting betting sites only take bitcoins.
+Click the link below to check our recommendations for each of the coins.

 If you have a stash of coins that can’t be used for betting right now, you can always change them to BTC at Shapeshift.io or other exchanges.